PlutoLang/Syntax-Highlighting/README.md

 You should now see "Pluto" as a syntax highlighting option in Sublime Text.

+To run the regression tests, install dependencies with `npm install`, generate the baseline with `npm run generate-baseline`, then execute `npm test`.

 ## License

 This project is provided under the Unlicense (dedicated to the public domain).
 However, it is based on https://github.com/LuaLS/lua.tmbundle, which itself is based on https://github.com/textmate/lua.tmbundle.
 All of these projects have different licenses.
 I'm not a lawyer, but from what I can tell, all of these licenses permit commerical use, private use, modification, & distribution while not providing any warranty.